lingui/js-lingui/website/docs/ref/macro.md

 Each message in catalog is identified by **message ID**.

-While macro use message to generate ID, it's possible to override it.
+While macro uses message (and `context` property if provided) to generate ID, it's possible to override it.

 ```jsx
 import { Trans } from "@lingui/macro";
 <Trans id="message.attachment_saved">Attachment {name} saved.</Trans>;

 // ↓ ↓ ↓ ↓ ↓ ↓

 import { Trans } from "@lingui/react";
 <Trans id="message.attachment_saved" message="Attachment {name} saved." />;
 ```